HazyResearch/deepdive/doc/greenplum.md

 # Using GreenPlum with DeepDive

 This documentation provides a simple installation guide for [GreenPlum](http://www.gopivotal.com/products/pivotal-greenplum-database) to work with DeepDive.
-We will use the single-node mode of GreenPlum.
+We will use the single-node mode of GreenPlum for demonstration purposes.
+It should work identically with the multi-node configuration.

-## Installation with Mac OS X
+**After installing GreenPlum, DeepDive should work well with it.
+The rest steps are identical with the documentation for [PostgreSQL](postgresql.html)**.

-We provide an installation guide with Mac OS X. Other operating systems should go through a similar process.
+### Installing GreenPlum on Mac OS X

-### Installing GreenPlum
+We provide an installation guide for Mac OS X. Other operating systems should go through a similar process.

-Download GreenPlum for your operating system.
-For a free Community Edition, find a download link as well as an official guide at [http://www.gopivotal.com/products/pivotal-greenplum-database](http://www.gopivotal.com/products/pivotal-greenplum-database).
+1. Download GreenPlum for your operating system.
+For a free Community Edition, you can find a download link as well as an official guide at [http://www.gopivotal.com/products/pivotal-greenplum-database](http://www.gopivotal.com/products/pivotal-greenplum-database).

-Install GreenPlum using the downloaded package.
-From now on, we assume your Greenplum are installed into `/usr/local/greenplum-db-x.x.x.x`.
+2. Install GreenPlum using the downloaded package.
+From now on, we assume your Greenplum is installed into `/usr/local/greenplum-db-x.x.x.x`.
 If not, be aware of changes in the following guide.

 ### Set Greenplum related session variables